 Ever wonder what kind of information is redacted from documents?
 Or do you want to know how it’s done on a large scale?
-Watch this video for a better understanding of document redaction services and the industries that use it most.
+Check out the video or transcription below for a better understanding of document redaction services and the industries that use it most.

 What Is Document Redaction?

 “I’d like people to get a sense of who I am, yet I want to keep my privacy, too.” – Rosamund Pike

 Otherwise known as document sanitizing, redaction is the process of blacking out or removing any sensitive information from a document so it can be used and distributed, but still protect confidential information too.

 What Information Needs Redacting?